borislobanov92/event_booker/README.md

 # Event Booker

-This simple app was crated to practice building apps with Node, GraphQL, MongoDB and React.
+This simple app for booking events built with Node, GraphQL, MongoDB and React.